rdmpage/wikidata-bibliographic-data/README.md

 ## Danger

-Some references are entire din ways that make their discover problematic, e.g. https://www.wikidata.org/wiki/Q62024319 “A new Toxomerus species from Chile (Diptera: Syrpliidae)” which has bibliographic data as qualifiers for ```published in’’’.
+Some references are entired in ways that make their discover problematic, e.g. https://www.wikidata.org/wiki/Q62024319 “A new Toxomerus species from Chile (Diptera: Syrpliidae)” which has bibliographic data as qualifiers for ```published in’’’.

 - published in Studia dipterologica
 	- publication date 2013